matthewtory/trinity-orientation-2018/README.md

 # Trinity Orientation 2018

 An app created for Trinity College at University of Toronto.
-The app is acts as a companion during orientation week for all first year students.
+The app is acts as a companion for all first year students during orientation week.

 Available on [Google Play](https://play.google.com/store/apps/details?id=com.tory.trinityOrientation) and the [App Store](https://itunes.apple.com/us/app/trinity-orientation-2t2000s/id1431022073)